vlcn-io/cr-sqlite/correctness/spec.md

 ## Merging remote changes

 1. [ ] merges against a row are idempotent
-       a. [ ] merging an old row (by vclock) does not change the new row
+    1. [ ] merging an old row (by vclock) does not change the new row
-       b. [ ] merging a row with an identical copy of itself does not change the row
+    2. [ ] merging a row with an identical copy of itself does not change the row
-       c. [ ] reapplications of a merge, after the first, does not impact the state of the row
+    3. [ ] reapplications of a merge, after the first, does not impact the state of the row
 2. [ ] update src is set to 1
 3. [ ] only columns with higher versions are taken
 4. [ ] if versions match for a column, the greater value is taken